Ten Biblical Titles for Christian Women to Wear

 Do not fear therefore; you are of more value than many sparrows.
 (Matthew 10:30, 31)

-Christian women recognize that our value is attached not to what we own, not to what we have become, and not to our abilities.
+Christian women recognize that our value is not attached to our possessions.
 Our value is anchored in the eternal qualities of the One who made us and sustains us by His love and care.
 This sense of value prevents us from lowering our moral standards or engaging in illicit behaviors to gain a feeling of importance.
 This title comes with the guarantee that our value cannot depreciate since the Source of our value cannot decline.

 10) More Than Conqueror